-- Q: Is there anything I might add to the exterior of the vehicle that could keep the airbags from working properly? - A: Yes.
+- Q: Is there anything I might add to or change about the vehicle that could keep the airbags from working properly? - A: Yes.
 If you add things that change your vehicle's frame, bumper system, height, front end or side sheet metal, they may keep the airbag system from working properly.
-Also, the airbag system may not work properly if you relocate any of the airbag sensors.
-If you have any questions about this, you should contact Customer Assistance before you modify your vehicle.
-The phone numbers and addresses for Customer Assistance are in Step Two of the Customer Satisfaction Procedure.
+Changing or moving any parts of the front seats, safety belts, the airbag sensing and diagnostic module, steering wheel, instrument panel, roof-rail airbag modules, ceiling headliner, or pillar garnish trim, front sensors, side impact sensors, rollover sensor module, or airbag wiring can affect the operation of the airbag system if you relocate any of the airbag sensors.